tolauwae/phd-thesis/src/oop/oop.typ

 Many different techniques for slicing exist @xu05:brief, both dynamic and static, or hybrid.
 Only a few works have looked into static @stievenart22:static and dynamic @stievenart23:dynamic slicing of WebAssembly programs, however, many of the existing techniques can be expected to work with WebAssembly as well, without great difficulty.

-#heading(numbering: none, level: 4, "Environment Modeling")
+#heading(numbering: none, level: 4, "Environment modeling")

 Environment modeling is a technique used in testing to model the behavior of the environment in which a program runs @blackburn98:using.
 Such models are often used for automatic test generation @dalal99:model-based @auguston05:environment for a certain specification, and has also been applied to real-time embedded software @iqbal15:environment.